DataDog/integrations-core/docs/developer/guidelines/dashboards.md

 ### General

-1. When creating a new dashboard, select the default dashboard type (internally called multisize layout.)
+1. When creating a new dashboard, select the default dashboard type (internally called multisize layout).

 1. Dashboard titles should contain the integration name.
 Some examples of a good dashboard title are `Syclla` and `Cilium Overview`.